 -You’ll get the full frame field of view of your lenses.
 A 50mm will look like 50mm.

--You’ll have more shallow depth of field over 35mm crop.
+-You’ll have a more shallow depth of field over 35mm crop.

 -Less rolling shutter.

 -Pixel Binning. – Ok.
-I’ll be honest, if you Google “What is pixel binning,” you’ll get all this information that makes it sound like a good thing.
-But I can’t actually find a lot of information on what this means in application to video recording.
-So I’ll wait for one of the experts to clarify this in comments then I’ll update this post.
+I’ll be honest: if you Google “What is pixel binning,” you’ll get all this information that makes it sound like a good thing.
+But I can’t find much information on what this means in the application of video recording.
+So, I’ll wait for one of the experts to clarify this in the comments, and then I’ll update this post.
 Thank you readers!

-From my understanding Pixel Binning can mean two things.
+From my understanding, Pixel Binning can mean two things.
 One, you take 4 pixels and use them as 1.
-Cameras have already been doing this, when you look at RGB sensors and gathering information for color pixels, Red, Green, Blue and turn them into one proper color value.
-This is pixel binning, and the same can be applied for taking a 7k image and converting it to a 4k.
+Cameras have already been doing this when you look at RGB sensors and gather information for color pixels, Red, Green, and Blue, and turn them into one proper color value.
+This is pixel binning, and the same can be applied to taking a 7k image and converting it to a 4k.
 So it’s like scaling but different.

-The other term for Binning I’ve seen used, (I think this is what they mean when they’re talking about Pixel Binning in Full Frame video) is to throw pixels away.
-To bin something is to dump it.
-Trash it.
+The other term for binning I’ve seen used (I think this is what they mean when they talk about pixel binning in Full-Frame video) is to throw pixels away.
+To bin something is to dump it, to trash it.

-So instead of line skipping like the old Canon 5DMkii and Mkiii do, the camera will dump a calculated set of pixels.
-That’s what I think binning is on the Sony A7rII, and it results in a more aliased less detailed image.
+So, instead of line skipping like the old Canon 5DMkii and Mk ii do, the camera will dump a calculated set of pixels.
+That’s what I think binning is on the Sony A7rII, resulting in a more aliased, less detailed image.

-Either way, it’s not going to give you as detailed of an image as 35mm crop.
+Either way, it won’t give you as detailed of an image as a 35mm crop.

 Now that you have a basic understanding of the advantages and disadvantages of shooting super 35mm, I’ll go over codecs and bitrates.

-What I don’t know here is, if you shoot 1080p in super 35mm will you get pixel binning, or a scaled image?
+What I don’t know is whether shooting 1080p in super 35mm results in pixel binning or a scaled image.
 I’m actually starting to think that because there is no 1080p 100M option, the camera automatically shoots at 4k 100M and bins down from there, resulting in a 50M file.

-Until further test are done, I would say it’s best to shoot 4k 100M if you can, and do all your scaling in post.
+Until further tests are done, I would say it’s best to shoot 4k 100M if you can and do all your scaling in post.

 Recording Options And Codecs

-The Sony A7rII now comes loaded with tons of shooting options, too many actually.
-Really all you need to focus on is XAVC S. That is going to give you the highest bitrate recording.
+The Sony A7rII now comes loaded with many shooting options, too many.
+All you need to focus on is XAVC S. That will give you the highest bitrate recording.

-But if you’re curious about what the other options are, here is a list of video codecs and settings you can choose from.
+But if you’re curious about the other options, here is a list of video codecs and settings you can choose from.

 Location: Camera (first tab) -> Page 2 – File Format: XAVC 4k